wialb/BLazI/README.md

 ```
 This will tell you where the python interpreter is that Blender is using.
 For example: '/usr/bin/python3.10'

-Now, open a Terminal and install laspy by replacing the path to the interpreter to the one you just discovered above:
+Now, open a Terminal and install laspy by replacing the path to the interpreter to the one you just discovered above.
+Then add `-m pip install laspy[lazrs]`, followed by `--target path/to/the/interpreter/site-packages`.
+Here is an example:

 Linux:
 ```
-/replace/with/path/to/python -m pip install laspy[lazrs]
+/usr/local/blender-4.4.3-linux-x64/4.4/python/bin/python3.11 -m pip install laspy[lazrs] --target /usr/local/blender-4.4.3-linux-x64/4.4/python/lib/python3.11/site-packages

 ```
+Notes:
+  1. We recommand installing Blender from a `.tar` file rather than snap.
-Note: You may need to use sudo on Linux if your OS requires it.
+  2. You may need to use sudo on Linux if your OS requires it.

 Windows (replace the path with the correct version):
 ```